 3 When assessing whether a constructive termination is harsh, unjust or unreasonable, the Fair Work Commission will look at whether there was a valid reason for the termination which relates to the employees’ capacity or conduct, whether the employee was notified of this reason, whether the employee was given any opportunity to respond to that reason, whether there was any unreasonable refusal by the employer to allow the presence of a support person for any discussion relating to the termination, whether the employee was warned about unsatisfactory performance prior to the termination if this was the reason for the termination, the degree to which the size of the employer’s enterprise would likely impact on the procedures followed in making the termination, the degree to which the absence of dedicated human resource manager specialists or expertise in the employer’s enterprise would be likely to impact on the procedures followed in the termination and any other matters the Commission considers relevant.

 Get more information by contacting our office 7 days a week.

-Lodging an Unfair Dismissal Application for Constructive Dismissal
+Lodging an Unfair Termination Application for Constructive Termination

-Unfair Dismissals Australia are known across Australia as a company employers fear.
+Unfair Terminations Australia are known across Australia as a company employers fear.
 We are known for how swift we move and the large volume of compensation we have acquired for our clients.